brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 The final piece of the puzzle was to solely rely on events as a means of communication between contexts.
 Once again it adds a layer of complexity, but also a means of decoupling and flexibility.

 Now it's time to take a deep dive into how we programmed this within a Laravel project.
-Here's my colleague Freek.
+Here's my colleague Freek with [part two](*https://freek.dev/1634-mixing-event-sourcing-in-a-traditional-laravel-app).